Rtmurase/content-ops-starter/content/pages/index.md

           fontWeight: 400
       type: TitleBlock
     subtitle: Navigating life using the divinatory art of astrology
     text: "Welcome to\_**TheCosmicPolitan**, where our mission is to help you bring more peace into your life.
-Our astrology services are here to offer you insight into your life's journey and guidance at times of turbulence, change, or even peace. \n"
+Our astrology services are here to offer you insight into your life's journey and guidance at times of turbulence, change, or even peace.
+We believe that knowledge is power, and that with the spiritual understanding of your life you can unlock your highest potential for happiness.\n"
     colors: bg-light-fg-dark
     styles:
       self: